friedrich-de/AnimecardsWebsite/docs/index.md

 # Preface

-### 2024-01-29: The contents of this site are currently rather outdated.
-It's still useful for the ideas it presents and some tools like the writing deck.
-Feel free to join the Discord and ask for other/more updated guides though.
-I'll get around to updating the information presented here in the near future (in which case this message will no longer be displayed here).
+### 2024-02-24: The contents of this site are currently a bit outdated.
+It's still useful for the ideas it presents and some of the tools presented here so feel free to still use it.
+There will be some updates soon with new tools and resources presented here.
+Have any suggestions?
+Write me an email (qmanimecards@gmail.com) or make a contribution on GitHub: https://github.com/friedrich-de/AnimecardsWebsite and it will be integrated in the update.

 This site will introduce you to basic methods to learn Japanese and useful, community-approved tools you can use in the